xyaoab/Group_Navi_GAN/README.md

 **Generator Options**: The generator takes as input all the trajectories for a given sequence and jointly predicts socially acceptable trajectories.
 These flags control architecture hyperparameters specific to the generator:
 - `--encoder_h_dim_g`: Integer giving the dimensions of the hidden layer in the encoder.
 Default is 64.
-- `--decoder_h_dim_g`: Integer giving the dimensions of the hidden layer in the decoder.
+- `--decoder_h_dim`: Integer giving the dimensions of the hidden layer in the decoder.
 Default is 64.
 - `--noise_dim`: Integer tuple giving the dimensions of the noise added to the input of the decoder.
 Default is None.
 - `--noise_type`: Type of noise to be added.
 We support two options "uniform" and "gaussian" noise.
 Default is "gaussian".
 - `--noise_mix_type`: The added noise can either be the same across all pedestrians or we can have a different per person noise.
 We support two options "global" and "ped".
 Default value is "ped".